ChartIQ/chartiq-react-app/react-components/README.md

 	return <Chart config={{ initialSymbol: 'FB' }} />
 }
 ```

-creates a chart with an initial symbol of 'FB' instead of 'AAPL' (the initial symbol of the default configuration).
+which creates a chart with an initial symbol of 'FB' instead of 'AAPL' (the initial symbol of the default configuration).

 ### Adding your own quotefeed

 All components will load simulated data using the quoteFeedSimulator so that you have some working data to get started.
 When you are ready to add your own quotefeed, it should be aded to the resources prop passed into the chart component.
-Quote feed simulator can be disabled by setting `quoteFeed` property in resources prop to a `null` value.
+The quote feed simulator can be disabled by setting `quoteFeed` property in resources prop to a `null` value.

 ```jsx
 import MyCustomQuotefeed from './myCustomQuotefeed'